Isorhoifolin Attenuates Cadmium-Induced Renal Toxicity in Rats Via

 norvegicus) were randomly divided into 4 equal groups (12 rats/group),

-decapitated and further analysis were performed.
-The results showed that Cd
+further analysis were performed.
+The results showed that Cd intoxication lowered

-intoxication lowered the activities of antioxidant enzymes and increased the
+the activities of antioxidant enzymes and increased the levels of oxidative

-levels of oxidative stress (OS) markers (ROS and MDA).
-Moreover, Cd intoxication
+stress (OS) markers (ROS and MDA).
+Moreover, Cd intoxication reduced the level

-reduced the level of creatinine clearance and increased the levels of NGAL,
+of creatinine clearance and increased the levels of NGAL, urea, KIM-1 and

-urea, KIM-1 and creatinine.
-Furthermore, Cd treatment elevated the levels of
+creatinine.
+Furthermore, Cd treatment elevated the levels of inflammatory

-intoxication also increased the levels of Caspase-9, Bax and Caspase-3, while
+increased the levels of Caspase-9, Bax and Caspase-3, while decreasing Bcl-2

-decreasing Bcl-2 levels.
-Additionally, Cd induced various disruptions in the
+levels.
+Additionally, Cd induced various disruptions in the histological

-histological architecture of the renal tissues.
-Nonetheless, IRF administration
+architecture of the renal tissues.
+Nonetheless, IRF administration protected the

-protected the renal tissues from Cd prompted impairments due to its
+renal tissues from Cd prompted impairments due to its anti-oxidant,

 To Cite This Article: